 The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.

-These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime and with FRS102 Section 1A.
+These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies regime.